Daniel McLellan

 Daniel McLellan is a surf swimmer and life saving competitor who represented Australia on nine occasions during the 1990s.
-He has won numerous Australian Titles and has saved many unexpected lives other his years of profession and non professionalSLSA) and competed in Kellogg's Surf League.
+He has won numerous Australian titles and has saved many unexpected lives over his years of profession and non professional Surf Life Saving Australia) participation and competed in Kellogg's Surf League.
 He also represented Australia at the World Life Saving Championships and World Interclub Championships (now called RESCUE).